hillmandj/clrs-algorithms/ch-2/README.md

 ## Chapter 2: Getting Started

 This chapter focuses on Sorting Algorithms including Insertion Sort, Selection Sort, and Merge Sort.
-It formally introduces the concept of Big O (thetha) notation, and breaks down in great detail how that applies to those algorithms.
+It formally introduces the concept of Big O and &theta; notation, and breaks down in great detail how that applies to those algorithms.

 It introduces formal concepts regarding the analysis of algorithms, including terms like loop invariant, best case / worst case analysis, and divide and conquer.